Contingencyy/VulkanRenderer/README.md

 ## Project

 This is my study project, starting from September 2023, for a whole semester.
 The goal is to utilize the Vulkan graphics API to create a renderer that creates realistic and stunning real-time renders of cars and other objects with clear-coat pbr materials, utilizing raytraced shadows and reflections, rasterization will be used for everything else.
 This project uses the following Vulkan extensions:
-- Vulkan
 - Vulkan EXT dynamic rendering
 - Vulkan EXT descriptor buffer
 - Vulkan EXT timeline semaphores

 ## Current features